JulienMinato/Orange-Sudoku/README.md

 - How to run our project:

-  Step 1: Install Cabal from https://www.haskell.org/cabal/
+  Step 1: Install Cabal from https://www.haskell.org/cabal/ , run ## cabal install --lib csp

   Step 2: Open terminal and cd to the folder: /Orange-Sudoku/sudokuSolver

-  Step 3: Run the command ‘ $ cabal run ’
+  Step 3: Run the command ‘ $ cabal init --interactive && cabal run ’

   Step 4: Enter a number for the question: "N queens puzzle: how many queens?" and you will have all the answers!